Buy for McDonalds (MCD) This Week | InvestorPlace

-The Buy for McDonalds (MCD) this week is based on the most current SEC filings, and relative pricing of its shares.
-The investment rationale for McDonalds Corp's (NYSE:MCD) Buy recommendation is the result of a ranking in the company's industry group that is in the top decile, a ranking in its sector group that is in the top quarter, a numerical calculation of risk/reward that is very attractive, and analytical scores that are below average.
-While MCD derives some benefit of being in a sector that is ranked above average in investment attractiveness, its industry group is ranked well below average in attractiveness which may equalize this to some extent.
+McDonalds (MCD) a Buy at $157.15 based on the latest analysis, and comparative pricing of its shares.
+The Buy recommendation for McDonalds Corp (NYSE:MCD) is the outcome of a proprietary process of evaluation which generated conclusions that were above average in 4 areas: an economic sector ranked above average in attractiveness, a ranking in its sector group that is in the top quarter, ranking in its industry group that is in the top decile, and a mathematical computation of risk/reward that is very attractive; and produced below average results in 2 areas: an industry group ranked below average in attractiveness, and an analytical score that is below average.
 MCD has maintained this ranking for the last month.

-MCD is one of the 255 companies in the GICS Consumer Services sector and is a constituent of the 56 company Restaurants GICS industry group within this sector.
-MCD has a market value of $128.2 billion which is in the top decile in its industry group The stock's current Portfolio Grader score places it 3 among the 56 companies in this industry group, positioning it among the leaders.
+With a $125.3 billion market value, MCD ranks in the top 10% of its industry group, Restaurants, and in the top 10% of its sector group, Consumer Services, in market value.
+From the perspective of investment attractiveness, the stock's current Portfolio Grader score places it 5 among the 56 companies in this industry group, positioning it among the leaders; in the top quartile of the sector with a ranking of 62 among the 256 companies in the sector of its Consumer Services sector, and number 989 in the nearly 5,000 company Portfolio Grader universe.

-Currently, Portfolio Grader ranks the Consumer Services sector number 7 among the 20 sectors in its universe putting it in the second quartile of all the GICS sectors.
+The Consumer Services sector is ranked number 9 among the 20 sectors in the Portfolio Grader universe putting it in the second quartile of all the GICS sectors.
 The Restaurants industry group is ranked 101 among the 129 industry groups within the GICS sectors, placing it well below-average in terms of the Proprietary Quantitative Score scoring system.

-MCD has achieved above-average scores in 2 of the 8 fundamental areas evaluated by Portfolio Grader and average or below-average grades in 6 of the areas used in the ranking of company stocks.
+MCD has realized above-average scores in 2 of the 8 fundamental areas evaluated by Portfolio Grader and average or below-average grades in 6 of the areas used in the ranking of company stocks.

 MCD's operational scores are a source of great concern with a ranking for sales growth, operating margin and earnings growth that are considerably below average.
 Scores for visibility of earnings are mixed, with a ranking for earnings revisions and earnings surprises that are better than average, while the score for earnings momentum is much worse than average.
-MCD's grades for cash flow and return on equity are significantly worse than its industry group average.
-Based on these fundamental scores, McDonalds places in the bottom quartile of the industry group.
+MCD's metrics for return on equity and cash flow are significantly worse than its industry group average.
+These fundamental scores give McDonalds a position in the bottom quartile of the industry group.

-Portfolio Grader uses the Proprietary Quantitative Score to view MCD's shares from the aspect of risk/reward.
-This proprietary scoring methodology evaluates the relative value of the company's shares based on the recent $160.7 share price of the shares relative to its peers, the market and risk associated with its industry and sector groups.
-Considering this risk/reward calculation, MCD currently scores well above-average in its industry group compared to its peers.
+The Proprietary Quantitative Score is used by Portfolio Grader to measure MCD's shares from the perspective of risk/reward.
+This exclusive scoring approach considers the relative value of MCD's shares based on the recent $157.15 share price of the shares relative to its peers, the market and risk associated with its industry and sector groups.
+Considering this risk/reward calculation, the company currently scores well above-average in its industry group compared to its peers.

 The Proprietary Portfolio Grader stock ranking system assesses roughly 5,000 companies every week based on a number of fundamental and quantitative measures.
 Stocks are given a letter grade based on their results, with A being 'strong buy' and F being 'strong sell'.
 Explore the tool here.